karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Date: Sun, 05 Jun 2022 17:24:36 GMT
 ```

-And that's because when connected over an Azure P2S VPN connection the private DNS zone resolution does not work, so it tries to connect using the public endpoint instead of the private endpoint private IP.
+That's because when connected over an Azure P2S VPN connection the private DNS zone resolution does not work, so it tries to connect using the public endpoint instead of the private endpoint private IP.

-As I stated before, be aware that the same problem happens if you're trying to access a private Azure resource from an on-premise network connected to Azure via Express Route or VPN.
+The same problem happens if you're trying to access a private Azure resource from an on-premise network connected to Azure via Express Route or VPN.

 To solve it, there are a few solutions available and in the next sections I'm going to talk about it.